Sunday, July 30, 2017

 The film's title Raincoat is given as it plays an integral part in the movie.
 The raincoat that Mannu wore had a letter about his hardships, which Niru reads when she wears it to bring food for him.
 Ironically, a garment worn to hide and protect becomes the medium through which something is revealed.
 Hence, the title is significant.
 In one of the raincoat pockets, Niru puts her own jewelry so that she can help Mannu in her own way.
 Mannu only finds out about it later when he reaches home.
 This is a classic trope of surprise endings in the oeuvre of O Henry, as we saw in another recent adaptation of his story in Lootera.
 And, as in Lootera, there is a feeling of melancholy in the principal characters in the film.

 In the film, Mannu says that he has not come to break Niru's marriage.
 After this stage, we hear a lovely song in the background.
-The song is Meri Jaan Mujhe Jaan Na Kaho and was initially sung by Geeta Dutt for the film Anubhav (1971).
+The song is Meri Jaan Mujhe Jaan Na Kaho, initially sung by Geeta Dutt for the film Anubhav (1971).
 Directed by Basu Bhattacharya, Anubhav is the story of the relationship of Amar (Sanjeev Kumar) and Mita (Tanuja), a married couple who, after six years together, are trying to spice up their marriage.
 Mita is unhappy as her husband is always working.
 She tries to be intimate with him.
-However, Meeta's ex-lover Shashi re-enters Meeta's life and finds a job in the same organization as Amar, throwing her marriage again in jeopardy.
+However, Meeta's ex-lover, Shashi, re-enters Meeta's life and finds a job in the same organization as Amar, throwing her marriage again in jeopardy.
 Anubhav was the first in a trilogy of Basu Bhattacharya films based on marital relationships in contemporary urban India.
 In that film, there is a lovely dialogue where Amar tells Shashi, "Beeta hua kal aaj hamare beech tabhi aata hai jab hum aaj ko puri tarah jee nahi paate."
 The past memories come between us when we cannot fully live in the present.
 Rituparno Ghosh pays homage to the rain song from Anubhav, which also fits beautifully with Raincoat's own narrative.
 The song has beautiful lyrics by Gulzar and has many possible interpretations.

 Sookhe saawan baras gaye, itni baar in aankhon se,